rsm-mec014/CSC3170-Database-Project/README.md

 ![ER Diagram](https://github.com/CSC3170-2022Fall/project-wiskey-drunkards/blob/main/ER%20diagram.png)

 ## Web Application Link
-We have deployed the app on the cloud, the url is attached.
+We have deployed the app on the cloud, the url is attached as follows:

 https://chipandas.streamlit.app

 If you want to run the app locally, refer to the following section.

 ## How To Run the App
-All the web codes are stored in the web file.
-The app is written with streamlit, a python-based frontend languague.
+All the web codes are stored in the web directory.
+The app is written with streamlit, a Python-based frontend language.

-To run the app locally, first go to the web file.
+To run the app locally, first go to the web directory:
 ```
 cd web/
 ```